salvadorjesus/MauiBugThickness/README.md

 This is a small modification of the template project.

 You can get exceptions at runtime when defining a thickness in a resource dictionary in XAML.
-Doing so as a string works in debug configuration, but the app will end raising exceptions on release.
+Doing so as a string works in debug configuration, but the app will raise exceptions on release.
 However, if you define the thickness as a Thickness object, it will work on both configurations.

 You can easily reproduce the error and its work around by commenting and uncommenting lines in [MainPage.xaml](https://github.com/salvadorjesus/MauiBugThickness/blob/41cc245cf733ccee2f38a97c8972c012c2216c53/Maui%20Bug%20Thickness/MainPage.xaml#L5-L16):